 Response to COVID-19

-Uganda has issued since March a number of measures to limit the spread of COVID-19 and mitigate related damage.
-This included, among others, banning public gatherings, meetings, and activities; curfews; confinements; closure of schools, etc. However, it is very challenging for the majority of Ugandans to comply to lockdown rules and practice social distancing, given that most have to work/find food on a daily basis, and live in overcrowded housing.
-These measures can have negative impacts on food security and physical and mental well-being.
+Uganda has issued a number of measures to mitigate the spread of COVID-19 and secondary damage since March 2020.
+These include, amongst others, banning of public gatherings, meetings, and activities; curfews; confinements; closure of schools.
+However, it is very challenging for the majority of Ugandans to comply to the lockdown rules and to practice social distancing since most have to go to work and buy food on a daily basis, as well as due to the overcrowded housing situations.
+The measures are expected to negatively affect food security and physical and mental well-being.

 In Uganda, external and domestic resources were rapidly mobilized to finance the response.
-For instance, the Executive Board of the International Monetary Fund (IMF) approved today a disbursement of SDR361 million (about US$491.5 million or 100 percent of quota) for Uganda under the Rapid Credit Facility (RCF) in May.
-Yet, out of a request of UGX 464 billion from the Ministry of Health, only UGX 104 billion was allocated to the health sector.
-This investment focused on strengthening the specialized end of care, rather than testing and tracing through the primary health care (PHC) system.
+For instance, the Executive Board of the International Monetary Fund (IMF) approved the disbursement of around US$491.5 million for Uganda under the Rapid Credit Facility (RCF) in May.
+Yet, which the Ministry of Health requested to be allocated a funding in the amount of UGX 464 billion, it was only allocated UGX 104 billion.
+This investment is focused on strengthening care instead of testing and tracing through the primary health care (PHC) system.

 There are some concerns about the mismanagement of COVID-19 resources, given the prevalence of corruption in Uganda.
 In April, four top Ugandan government officials were arrested following reports they inflated COVID-19 relief food prices, causing governments’ losses of $528000.

-- Articles and opinions written by TI-Uganda staff (also working in the project Open Contracting for Health) on prevailing corruption issues as a result of COVID-19 published in newspapers.
+- Articles and opinions written by TI-Uganda (also working in the project Open Contracting for Health) on prevailing corruption issues as a result of COVID-19 published in newspapers.
+Awareness raisingMedia campaign